madgustoo/BerserkerPriceTracker/README.md

 For more info on how this works, I'd recommend checking the Step section in [scrapy-djangoitem](https://github.com/scrapy-plugins/scrapy-djangoitem)'s doc (the README file)

 Now let's take time to setup and configure a PostgreSQL database for the Django project.

-* Create a Database and Database User
+* Create a database and database User

-* For the Database, name it berserkdb or whichever name you see fit
+For the database name it as berserkdb or whichever name you see fit.

 Then change both respective fields inside Django's settings.py: